microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subscription-list.md

 ## Optional query parameters

-This method does not support the [OData Query Parameters](/graph/query-parameters) to help customize the response.
+This method does not support the [OData query parameters](/graph/query-parameters) to help customize the response.

 ## Request headers